-We provide a broad and creative curriculum, where languages, ICT, music, art, drama and sport of all kinds are a regular feature.
+We provide a broad and creative curriculum, where languages, computing, music, art, drama and sport of all kinds are a regular feature.
 With a strong focus on small teaching groups and one-to-one teaching, each child's strengths are rapidly identified and encouraged.
 As no two children are the same, flexibility and differentiation are a priority.

-Our focus is to make sure that every child has a feeling of personal achievement and value, across all areas of the curriculum.
+Our focus is to make sure that every child has a feeling of personal achievement and value across all areas of the curriculum.
 We uphold traditional values and encourage children to be polite, helpful and considerate at all times.
 In return we provide all the opportunities they need to be confident individuals and to discover all that's best within themselves.

-We foster an excellent relationship with our neighbouring school, The Cheltenham Ladies' College, and fully utilise their excellent sports facilities, all just outside the Airthrie garden.
+We foster an excellent relationship with our neighbouring school, Cheltenham Ladies' College, and fully utilise their excellent sports facilities, all just outside the Airthrie garden.
 These include a 25m Olympic sized swimming pool, hockey and netball courts, and playing fields.